logamithra243/Memory-card-game/README.md

 Features

-Grid of facedown cards
+Grid of facedown cards,
-Card flipping and matching logic
+Card flipping and matching logic,
-Move counter
+Move counter,
-Timer
+Timer,
-New Game button
+New Game button,
-Responsive design
+Responsive design.

 Instructions

 How to Play
 Open index.html in your web browser.
 Click cards to reveal hidden images.
 Match pairs to keep them face up.